Jeremy Moss: Political positions

+Personal life

+Moss is a lifelong resident of Southfield, Michigan.
+He is a member of organizations such as the Greater Southfield/Farmington chapter of the National Association for the Advancement of Colored People and the Martin Luther King Task Force, and is a board member of Congregation Beth Ahm in Oakland County.

+Moss is Jewish and openly gay.
+He is a fan of singer and actress Patti LaBelle.

 Electoral history

 In 2014, he defeated Nicole Brown, Darryle Buchanan, and Charles Roddis in the Democratic primary for the 35th District of the Michigan House of Representatives on August 5, 2014.
 He then went on to defeat Republican Party candidate Robert Brim in the general election on November 4, 2014.
 He defeated Brim in a rematch in 2016.

 In 2018, Moss defeated Crystal Bailey, Vanessa Moss, and James Turner in the Democratic primary for the 11th State Senate district.
 He went on to defeat Republican Boris Tuman and Libertarian James Young in the general election.

-Following the 2022 redistricting, Moss successfully ran for re-election in the newly-drawn 7th Michigan Senate District and served as the Michigan Senate Democratic campaign co-chair as the caucus won its first majority in 40 years.
+Following the 2022 redistricting, Moss successfully ran for re-election in the newly drawn 7th Michigan Senate District and served as the Michigan Senate Democratic campaign co-chair as the caucus won its first majority in 40 years.